jamescoxhead/portfolio/Source/content/merchantcantos/ahold-delhaize.md

 ---
 title: "Ahold Delhaize"
 date: 2016-08-01
-weight: 10

 projectName: Corporate website and extranet
 projectUrl: https://www.aholddelhaize.com
 ---

 Development of a corporate website and staff extranet within a single Umbraco installation.
-Access to the extranet was controlled using SAML which interfaced with four service providers.
+Authentication and authorisation within the staff extranet was controlled via a SAML implementation which interfaced with four different identity providers.